Online Exam Quiz

 questionQuestion 1 to 30

-What is the purpose of a service in NestJS?
+What is the primary purpose of guards in NestJS?

 • To define application routes